-From Santa Barbarba to San Diego, California beaches come in all sizes and specialities.
-Some beaches are best for water sports, some offer animal watching and other don’t even have sand.
-Beach goers can sit in a longer and read, make sand castles, fly kites, or just watch at the waves.
-There’s also California beaches with amusement parks, secret surf spots and some even offer beach camping.
-Read on for the best California beaches for families.
+From San Diego to Santa Barbara, California beaches come in all sizes and specialties.
+Some offer animal watching, some beaches are best for water sports, and others don’t even have sand.
+Beachgoers can make sand castles, fly kites, sit in a hammock and read, or just watch the waves.
+Travelers will find California beaches with amusement parks, secret surf spots, and some offer beach camping, cabina and even vintage travel trailers to rent.
+Here are the best California beaches for families.

 -